plus3it/cfn-pwm/README.md

 * DesiredCapacity
 * MinCapacity
 * MaxCapacity
-* PrivateSubnetIDs
+* PrivateSubnetIDs - list of private subnet ids
-* PublicSubnetIDs
+* PublicSubnetIDs - list of public subnet ids
-* ConfigBucketName - The S3 bucket to use to grab configuration files
+* ConfigBucketName - The S3 bucket to used to grab configuration files
-* GitHubUsername
+* GitHubUsername - The github username of the salt formula that is going to be getting deployed
-* GitHubRepo
+* GitHubRepo - The repository name of the salt formaula that is going to be getting deployed
 * SaltPillarFile - The name of the pillar file stored in the S3 config bucket (include the '.sls')
 * SNSSubscriptionEmail - The email address that will be used to subscribe to the SNS topic
 * VPC - the VPC for which to deploy the resources